mbee/ansible-role-mqtt2exporter/README.md

 | mqtt2exporter_device_path     | DEVICE_PATH          | /opt/mqtt2prometheus/etc |

 they will be replaced by the corresponding environment variable thanks to the systemctl service.

+## TODO

+- better handling of directory with ansible variables
+- restart the service when needed